עברית | English |

 The Chesed Center Of Chai Ashkelon distributed close to a thousand basic food packages for the Passover holiday.
 Hundreds of needy people who came to receive the packages pointed out that the distribution helped them celebrate the holiday, without worrying, and joyfully.

 In addition, many extensive packages were distributed to families in deep financial difficulties.
-The packages were donated by the KZAA Company

 Chai's Preschool Attend Passover Fair